symblai/Symbl-powered-Agora-RTE-app/README.md

 - **Conversation APIs** that provides a REST interface for managing and processing your conversation data.
 - **Summary UI** with a fully customizable and editable reference experience that indexes a searchable transcript and shows generated actionable insights, topics, timecodes, and speaker information.

 **This app is provided for demonstration purposes only.
-Please feel free to report any issue in the issues section**
+Please feel free to report any issue in the `Issues` section.**

 <hr />